LlewBach/aj-builder/README.md

 I set the form to change to a 4:8 col ratio on lg+ screens to avoid the smaller input fields getting too long.

+## Surface Plane

+Now I will work on the cosmetics of the website, such as colour palette, font pair, links and hover/focus states and accessibility.

+### Buttons and Links

+On the advice of GPT-4, I reformatted by footer button elements to an anchor element and styled it as a button.
+From the Bootstrap documentation, I gather that button elements are most often used to trigger JavaScripts.

+I formatted the footer button anchor to have a .btn-light class to contrast with the footer's dark theme.

+I linked the footer labels for Instagram and Checkatrade to the corresponding sites, opening in new tabs.
+I also wrapped the icons within the anchor tags so that when these collapse to icons only on small screens, they are also links.

+I was going to link the phone number and email address to the .info-section on the contact page in the same way, but after initially failing, GPT-4 told me that do link to another page you need to link to the page's URL with the id tagged on to the end.
+As my site doesn't have a domain yet, I'll leave this.

+I set all a tags to have decoration: none;